eduardstan/telemonitoring-wearable-devices-review/README.md

 This repository contains resources, data, and code for a systematic review of telemonitoring and wearable devices in healthcare, focusing on studies from 2020 onwards.
 The review follows the PRISMA guidelines to ensure a robust and transparent methodology.

 ## Repository Structure
-- **/data**: Contains the raw and cleaned datasets from the literature search.
+- **/data**: Contains the raw and processed datasets from the literature search.
   - `/raw`: Raw exported data from PubMed, Scopus, Embase, and IEEE Xplore.
-  - `/cleaned`: Data after deduplication.
+  - `/processed`: Parsed and deduplicated data ready for analysis.

 - **/code**: Python scripts for processing and analyzing the datasets.
+  - `parsers/ris_parser.py`: Parser for RIS format files.
+  - `parsers/nbib_parser.py`: Parser for NBIB format files.
   - `deduplication.py`: Script for removing duplicate records using Dedupe.
-  - `analysis.py`: Script for analyzing the data.
+  - `analysis.py`: Script for performing data analysis.

-- **/notebooks**: Jupyter notebooks for reproducing the analysis.
+- **/notebooks**: Jupyter notebooks for reproducing the analysis and exploring the data.
+  - `parsers.ipynb`: Notebook demonstrating the parsing of RIS and NBIB files.
-  - `analysis_notebook.ipynb`: Walkthrough of the analysis and data visualization.
+  - `analysis_notebook.ipynb`: Walkthrough of the data analysis and visualization.

 - **/docs**: Supporting documents related to the review process.
   - `PRISMA_flowchart.png`: PRISMA flowchart showing the study selection process.